 - Medical and Health Services Managers: $101,340 per year/$48.72 per hour1

 - Computer and Information Systems Managers: $159,010 per year/$76.45 per hour1

 - Management Analysts: $93,000 per year/$44.71 per hour1

-1: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, accessed May, 2022.
+1: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, accessed March 2023.

 Health Informatics at Michigan Tech

 Ranked as a top program in Michigan, the health informatics (HI) at Michigan Technological University takes an interdisciplinary approach.
 You can complete your degree at your own pace, online or on campus.
 Flexibility is built in.

 The Master of Science in Health Informatics includes accelerated and online delivery and is designed to: